-Season 1, which was released in 2015, is about the events surrounding Avery’s arrest in 1985, his release in 2003, his second arrest in 2005, conviction in 2007, and Brendan’s arrest, prosecution, and conviction.
-Season 2 explores the aftermath of Avery’s false arrest on his family, him being framed of murder, and coercion of his confession by prosecutors.
+Season 1, which debuted in 2015, is about the events surrounding Avery’s arrest in 1985, his release in 2003, his second arrest in 2005, his conviction in 2007, and Brendan’s arrest, prosecution, and conviction.
+Season 2 explores the aftermath of Avery’s false arrest on his family, him clearly being framed for murder, and prosecutors’ coercion of his confession.
 You can watch this series here.

 12. Amanda Knox (2016)

-This Netflix-distributed documentary dives into the complex case of Meredith Kircher’s murder in 2007, while focusing on Amanda Knox, an American exchange student who was roommates with the victim and therefore a serious suspect.
-At only 20 years of age she was convicted and spent four years in an Italian prison for a murder she did not commit.
+This Netflix-distributed documentary dives into the complex case of Meredith Kircher’s homicide in 2007 while focusing on Amanda Knox, an American exchange student who was roommates with the victim and, therefore, a serious suspect.
+At only 20 years of age, she was convicted and spent four years in an Italian prison for a murder she did not commit.
 With a suspenseful combination of archive footage and interviews of the people connected to the occurrence, Amanda is ready to tell her story to the world, a disastrous incident that’ll grab your attention without a doubt.
 Watch it here.

 11. Evil Genius (2018)

-Evil Genius is a 2018-released Netflix Original 4-part series which documents the murder of Brian Wells in 2003.
+Evil Genius is a 2018-released Netflix Original four-part series that documents the murder of Brian Wells in 2003.
 This case is also popularly referred to as the “collar bomb” or “pizza bomber” case.
-When Wells was killed during a bank robbery after the detonation of an explosive collar which was forcibly locked to his neck, producer and narrator Trey Borzillieri started investigating the case when he got hold of evidence which suggested that this might have been a planned murder.
+Wells was killed during a bank robbery following the detonation of an explosive collar forcibly tied to his neck.
+Yet, producer and narrator Trey Borzillieri only started investigating the matter once he got hold of evidence suggesting that it could’ve been premeditated.
 He started correspondence with Marjorie Diehl-Armstrong in 2005 while she was still in prison and extracted several vital bits of information about this cold case.
 You can watch this series here.

 10. The Disappearance of Madeleine McCann (2019)

-We are already familiar with tons of true crime shows which focus on the cases from the investigator and victim or family point of view.
+We are already familiar with tons of true crime shows that focus on the cases from the investigator and victim or family point of view.
 But Netflix’s ‘I Am a Killer’ allows viewers to experience crimes as a first-hand account from the perpetrators themselves.
-Season 1 of this documentary, which debuted in 2018, focuses on 10 death row inmates over its run of 10 episodes.
-Each episode explores how a particular offender ended up committing capital murder and what was his history.
+Season 1 of this documentary, which debuted in 2018, focuses on ten death row inmates over ten episodes.
+Each episode explores how a particular offender ended up committing capital murder and what their history is.
 While some are pretty frank about the events surrounding the cases, others adopt a more mysterious approach.
 Overall, the brutality and bluntness of this show make it a must-watch for fans of true-crime docu-series.
 You can watch this series here.

 8. The Innocent Man (2018)

-‘The Innocent Man’, an American true crime documentary television series, first aired on Netflix on December 14, 2018.
-It is an adaptation of John Grisham’s non-fiction book, ‘The Innocent Man: Murder and Injustice in a Small Town’ written in 2006.
-The first season comprises 6 episodes and chronicles the strange events surrounding two murder cases in Ada, Oklahoma, committed between 1982 and 1984.
-For some reasons, the offenders Ron Williamson, Dennis Fritz, Tommy Ward, and Karl Fontenot, had given false confessions.
+‘The Innocent Man,’ an American true-crime documentary television series, first aired on Netflix on December 14, 2018.
+It is an adaptation of John Grisham’s non-fiction book, ‘The Innocent Man: Murder and Injustice in a Small Town,’ published in 2006.
+The first season comprises six episodes and chronicles the strange events surrounding two homicide cases in Ada, Oklahoma, committed between 1982 and 1984.
+For some reason, the offenders Ron Williamson, Dennis Fritz, Tommy Ward, and Karl Fontenot had given false confessions.
 And the documentary explores just that, which raises many more interesting questions.
 You can watch this series here.

 7. Wormwood (2017)

-Wormwood, which premiered on Netflix on December 15, 2018, is a 6-episode docu-series that follows the life of the American biological warfare scientist and CIA official, Frank Olson, who mysteriously died in 1953.
-He was suspected to have participated in a government biological warfare program (Project MKUltra), without his knowledge.
+Wormwood, which premiered on Netflix on December 15, 2018, is a 6-episode docu-series that follows the life of the American biological warfare scientist and CIA official Frank Olson, who mysteriously died in 1953.
+He was suspected of having participated in a government biological warfare program (Project MKUltra) without his knowledge.
 The story is narrated by his son Eric Olson.
-After Frank was dosed with LSD by his CIA head as part of the project, he reportedly committed suicide by throwing himself from a hotel room window, 9 days post the incident.
+After Frank was dosed with LSD by his CIA head as part of the project, he reportedly committed suicide by throwing himself from a hotel room window nine days post the incident.
 However, new shreds of evidence and follow-up investigations suggested that it might actually have been murder.
 As per director Errol Morris, “What Wormwood tries to do is tell a story about how we know what we know and how reliable is that knowledge.”
 You can watch this series here.

 5. The Ted Bundy Tapes (2019)

-Another docu-series that created quite a stir in social media is the Netflix Original, ‘Conversations with a Killer: The Ted Bundy Tapes’, which was released on January 24, 2018.
-This 4-part series brings to the small screen for the first time over 100 hours of interviews and archival footage of the infamous serial killer Ted Bundy.
+Another docu-series that created quite a stir in social media is the Netflix Original, ‘Conversations with a Killer: The Ted Bundy Tapes,’ which premiered on January 24, 2018.
+This four-part series brings to the small screen for the first time over 100 hours of interviews and archival footage of the infamous serial killer Ted Bundy.
 It also documents interviews with his family, witnesses, relatives, friends, surviving victims, and the law enforcement members who had worked on his case.
-Each episode covers the life of Bundy, from his childhood to his crimes, arrests, escapes and final death.
+Each episode covers the life of Bundy, from his childhood to his crimes, arrests, escapes, and ultimate death.
 Accompanied by archival footage, police evidence, personal photos, and Stephen Michaud’s 1980 death row interviews, The Ted Bundy Tapes makes for an intriguing watch.
 You can watch this series here.